hello-michelle-star/hello-michelle-star.github.io/_posts/2024-10-10-datingapp.md

 image: dating.jpg
 ---

-> **TL;DR**
-> Dating apps promise connection yet often heighten isolation.
-Abundance of choice, gamified design, and socially disconnected courtship can damage self-esteem and normalize disposable relationships.
-Some studies report benefits, but the modern attention economy and scale complicate earlier findings.
-Meaningful connection requires intentional use beyond the swipe.

 ## Abstract
-Technology now mediates core social tasks, including romance.
-This essay argues that contemporary dating apps can intensify loneliness by removing courtship from shared social contexts, normalizing disengagement behaviors, and overwhelming users with choices.
-Drawing on reporting and research (Pew, Guardian, University of Vienna, UChicago), it situates dating apps within broader attention economies and questions their long-term social effects.
+Technology and apps now house our core social tasks, including romance.
+This essay argues that dating apps can intensify loneliness and feelings of anxiety due to normalizing disengagement behaviors, and overwhelming users with choices.
+Drawing on reporting and research (Pew, Guardian, University of Vienna, UChicago), it situates dating apps within broader "attention economies" and questions their long-term effects on socialization and well-being.

 ---